pupil-labs/pupil-docs/src/invisible/user-guide/invisible-companion-app.md

 Pupil Monitor will warn you if a device is not in sync.

-More info in the technical implementation and quality of NTP synchronisation can be found in the developer docs.
+More info in the technical implementation and quality of NTP synchronisation can be found in the [Pupil Invisible developer docs](/developer/invisible/#time-synchronization "Pupil Invisible developer docs - time synchronization").